 Rancho de los Niños is the only home in Mazatlan, Mexico that specializes in caring for children with disabilities and special needs.
-The home was founded in 2004 and Back2Back began serving alongside them in 2012.
+The home was founded in 2004, Back2Back began serving alongside them in 2012, and in early 2016, Back2Back assumed sole responsibility and management of Rancho de los Ninos.
 On average, 20 children between the ages of 2 and 24 years old live at Rancho.
 Depending on the level of need for specialized care, some children attend schools equipped to teach children with special needs, while those who do not have special needs attend a local public school.

 In their free time, the children enjoy playing outside, riding their bikes and challenging neighborhood children to a game of soccer.
 The children eat a typical Mexican diet including beef, chicken, beans, vegetables and tortillas.
 There is strong volunteer involvement from local retired Americans and Canadians who live in Mazatlan for part of each year.
 Rancho is in need of local residents to serve on a consistent, year-around basis.